 Backing Up All Data Stored in the File System

-Please see the Knowledge Base article How and where does PRTG store its data? for a documentation of the various other files and folders.
-Then choose the data that you want to back up.
+For a documentation of the various other files and folders where PRTG stores its data, see How and where does PRTG store its data?.
+Then select the data that you want to back up.

-To get a complete and 100% consistent backup of the databases (for example, log database, monitoring database, Toplist database, Ticket database), please stop the PRTG core server while running the actual backup process.
+To get a complete and consistent backup of the databases (for example, log database, monitoring database, Toplist database, Ticket database), stop the PRTG core server while running the actual backup process.

 Note: Probes will continue monitoring their sensors for a few minutes and deliver monitoring results to the PRTG core server as soon as it is back online, but alerting will not be available during this period.

-Our tip: Most important are the folder Monitoring Database and the file PRTG Configuration.dat, other files and folders can usually be left out in your backup process.
+Our tip: Most important are the folder Monitoring Database and the file PRTG Configuration.dat, other files and folders can usually be left out of your backup process.